encounterplus/module-packer/README.md

 - `module-pagebreak`: Element tags that, when specified, will automatically result in the markdown being split into individual pages.
 The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
 This will only apply when the markdown is being output to an EncounterPlus module.
 - `name`: The name of the page.
 - `order`: An order for the page.
 Lower numbers will be placed before higher numbers.
 If two pages share the same order value, their effective order may differ upon each import.
 Pages and groups placed at the same place in the tree will respect each other's group values.
+- `parent`: The slug of the parent entity (page or group).
+If not specified, the parent will be based on the folder structure.
 - `pdf-pagebreak`: Element tags that, when specified, will automatically result in the markdown output being split into individual pages.
 The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
 This will only apply when the markdown is being output to a PDF.
 - `print-cover-only`: If true, and printing to PDF, this will cause the page content not to be output.
 This is useful for having multiple, consecutive pages that are full-images (like maps).
 Generally used in combination with `include-in: print`.
 This value is not used when exporting to a module.
 - `slug`: The slug for the module.
 Slugs should follow standard URL slug guidelines (best to stick with only lowercase letters and dashes).
 If a slug is manually specified, care should be taken that the slug is not repeated elsewhere in the module.
 Repeats will cause prevent the module from being created.